 The advisor should also include a statement of commitment

 6. Second Faculty Recommendation

-Please submit your proposal, preferably as a single
+Please submit your proposal by email, preferably

 Questions about the graduate student fellowship can be addressed